elilat/spoticell/README.md

    - Dropout rate of 0.1 for regularization
    - Produces final cell type probability distribution

-The complete model has approximately 2.3 million trainable parameters, making it lightweight enough for deployment while maintaining high accuracy.
+The complete model has approximately 17.261 million trainable parameters, making it lightweight enough for deployment while maintaining high accuracy.

 ## Current Results (Spoticell Test)
 The initial test implementation achieves:
 - F1 Score: 0.78 on validation data
 - Precision: 0.80+
 - Recall: 0.76+
-- Training time: ~24 hours on a single NVIDIA RTX 3090
+- Training time: ~21 hours on a single NVIDIA 1xA100 (40GB SXM4)

 The model was trained with the following hyperparameters:
 - Batch size: 16